PEPAXD/Darkest-Builder-Deploy/README.md

 > "Darkest Builder" is a personal project I developed to provide a simple guide for the game Darkest Dungeon II.

-> An interactive website designed for novice *Darkest Dungeon 2* players.
+> An interactive website about *Darkest Dungeon 2* game.
 It allows users to research and explore detailed information about different hero builds and unique equipment combinations to maximize their efficiency in the game.

+## Introduction

+Welcome to `DarkestBuilder`, your guide to perfect your strategies in the dangerous world of Darkest Dungeon 2.

+This website has been designed with the purpose of providing players with a complete and specialized guide in team building to face the darkest and most dangerous challenges of the game.